Aviah/one-click-django-polls-tutorial/tutorial_part3.md

 1. Django gets the URL from the webserver
 2. Django decides which view is responsible to create a page for this URL, and calls this view
-3. The called view runs, and returns an `HttpResponse` object to django.
+3. **The called view runs, and returns an `HttpResponse` object to django.**
 4. Django returns the final response to mod_wsgi
 5. mod_wsgi sends it to Apache, Apache to Nginx
 6. Nginx, which is the server that faces the internet, sends the response to the user's browser.

-This flow is the nice thing in a web framework, and django in particular:  Your main job as the developeris, essentialy, is to define URLS and write the functions that respond to those urls.
+This flow is the nice thing in a web framework, and django in particular:  Your main job as the developeri, essentialy, is to define URLS and write the functions that respond to those urls.
 Then, (almost) everything else is handled by the framework.

 *Note: When the client asks for a real file (image, css file, javascript file), Nginx does not need to go to Apache and mod_wsgi.
 Rather, Nginx  sends the file directly.*